About

 Programme Performances at a Glance

-The uPRDatabase allows users to search, view and save content from the programme review reports.
-In the search and filter function, specific details, such as examples of good practices and recommendations from the programme review reports can be searched by different criteria.
-To further elevate the user experience, the bookmark function allows users to save the specific content for later view.
+The uPRDatabase allows users to search, view, and save content from programme review reports.
+Using the search and filter functions, specific details, such as examples of good practices and recommendations, can be accessed based on various criteria.
+To enhance user experience, the bookmark function enables users to save specific content for future reference.

-Trends of the Programme Performances (Phase 2 of the Project)
+Trends of the Programme Performances

-Comparisons of Programme Performances (Phase 2 of the Project)
+Comparisons of Programme Performances

-Who can use the uPRDatabase?
+Who Can Use the uPRDatabase?

 Programme Leaders